Use a Custom Domain Name¶

 Stitch may not be able to find the validation record if your DNS provider proxies requests for the domain.
 If Stitch cannot validate your domain, ensure that you have disabled any HTTP proxies for the validation CNAME record.

-Add a Redirect CNAME Record¶
+Add a Redirect CNAME Record

-Once Stitch has verified your domain, all that’s left is to add a
+Once Stitch has verified your domain, all that’s left is to add a CNAME DNS record for your domain that points to the default Stitch domain.
+Use the following host name and target value:

-Value | Description |
+Value Description

-Host Name | A subdomain such as www . |
+Host Name A subdomain such as www.

-Target | The default domain for your application.
+The default domain for your application.
 This value is listed as the Stitch Domain in the Settings tab of the Hosting page.
-The default domain has the following form: |
+The default domain has the following form:

-Acquire the Custom Domain Name¶
+Acquire the Custom Domain Name

 You must own the custom domain name that you want to serve content from.
 If you don’t already own the domain that you want to use, you will need to purchase it from a domain name registrar.

-Export Your Stitch Application¶
+Export Your Stitch Application

 To specify a custom domain name with stitch-cli you need to export an application directory for your application.